maddigits/maddigits.github.com/_posts/2015-03-02-processes.md

 ![Friedrich Hayek](/public/images/von-hayek.jpg)

 > (...)
 De Tocqueville's prediction of the "new kind of servitude" when after having thus successively taken each member of the community in its powerful grasp, and fashioned him at will, the supreme power then extends its arm over the whole community.
 It covers the surface of society with a network of small complicated rules, minute and uniform, through which the most original minds and the most energetic characters cannot penetrate to rise above the crowd.
 The will of man is not shattered but softened, bent and guided; men are seldom forced by it to act, but they are constantly restrained from acting.
 Such a power does not destroy, but it prevents existence; it does not tyrannize, but it compresses, enervates, extinguishes, and stupefies a people, till each nation is reduced to be nothing better than a flock of timid and industrial animals, of which government is the shepherd.

-If you ignore the government part, this can be applied to almost anything - including industries.
-An almost endless amount of processes and rules that "enslave" the employees in a way that might not look as enslavement at all.
-This is necessary, mostly, because, well... people suck.
+That's exactly what how it feels in Brazil, and, if you ignore the government part, this can be applied to almost anything - including industry.
+I worked for a company that make me feel that way too.
+That rules were necessary, mostly, because, well... people suck.

 ## The People

-It seems obvious to me that we, as an industry, must focus in improve the people, not the process or the tools.
+It seems obvious to me that we, as an industry, must focus on improve the people, not the process or the tools.

 After all, programming is still considered by many people as a creative